PLAY ON THE PLAINS 2024

 (e) if you have acquired a stolen or counterfeit wristband.

-If you are evicted from the performance/event site or denied entry to the performance/event site, you will not be entitled to any ticket/wristband refund and or compensation.
+If you are evicted from the Festival Site/Camp Site or denied entry to the Festival Site/Camp Site, you will not be entitled to any ticket refund and or compensation.

 Prohibited Items will be confiscated and not returned, with no exceptions.